- Cuckoo Stud

 This is my own work and is written resulting from years of working with the Cuckoo Orpingtons and a select few other breeds in Cuckoo

-no comment is made to other breeds’ Cuckoo colour/pattern as I have little or no knowledge of breeds other than those I work with
+no comment is made to other breeds’ Cuckoo colour/pattern as I have limited knowledge of breeds other than those I work with

 Working with double as opposed to single bar factor birds gives different outcomes.